monopush/docs/README.md

 ### How it works?

 {mono}push allows you to send push notifications via the API.
-It sends push notifications through [Telegram] (https://telegram.org).
+It sends push notifications through [Telegram](https://telegram.org).
 Telegram is a secure and free messaging service with end-to-end encryption mechanism.

 {mono}push conveys these messages via a bot written on Telegram.